 Those hot summer days might be the culprit behind your swollen fingers.
 Extreme heat can dilate the blood vessels, causing tissue and skin to puff up.
 This condition is called heat edema and usually happens in the legs.
 But your fingers can take a hit, too.

 You have a higher chance for heat edema if you’re not used to hot weather.
-Walking, standing, and exercising in
+Walking, standing, and exercising in the heat can also pose a risk.
+To prevent it, take frequent breaks to stretch it out.4

 3. Excess Salt Intake